DADACONF/dadaconf-livecoding-guide/README.md

 How I think of Sonic Pi vs. Tidal for my needs

-* Sonic Pi for a more malleable thing (easier for me to pick up and be intentional about)
+* Sonic Pi for a more malleable thing (easier for me to pick up and be intentional about) (but [it's not a toy!](https://github.com/hangtwenty/dadaconf-livecoding-guide/issues/1)
 * Tidal for GETTIN' WEIRD and making cool drum patterns (more surprises)

 ## More resources